ben-d-t/ben-d-t.github.io/content/projects.md

 15. [EasyOrgChart](https://www.easyorgchart.xyz)

 	[Quick demo on TikTok](https://www.tiktok.com/@developer.dog/video/7317704799686888747).
 Create an editable org chart on slides with one click!
 Inspired by all the time I've spent maintaining an org chart by hands...
-Built in Google App Scripts [published on the Google Workspace Marketplace](https://workspace.google.com/marketplace/app/easyorgchart/559761134192) as an add-on.
-(December 2023).
+Built in Google App Scripts [published on the Google Workspace Marketplace](https://workspace.google.com/marketplace/app/easyorgchart/559761134192) as an add-on (December 2023).

+16. Memorize Anything with encouraging AI feedback

+	 Streamlit app that goes audio to Whisper API to text prompt to GPT-4 API to help you practice memorizing a text (March 2024)